KareemAyyad/TMDB-Movies-Kaggle-Analysis/README.md

 We don't know the currency used in the dataset.

-Data for Budget and Revnues have a lot of 0.
+Data for Budget and Revenues have a lot of 0.
 Had to deal with them.

 Duplicates in the data skew results.